What a Party Planner Can Make Ahead of the Thanksgiving Day in New Jersey

 Many dressings and stuffings can get ready in advance

-If the stuffings are quite moist, they can be cooked way before the day and then reheated similarly to any other casserole without affecting the true essence of its flavor.
+If the stuffings are quite moist, it can be cooked way before the day and then reheated similarly to any other casserole without affecting the true essence of its flavor.
 See the container is covered tightly during reheating, add tablespoons of stock as required to keep the dish smooth and utterly pleasant in smell.
 Do note that drier dressings and stuffings shouldn’t follow the same approach of cooking in advance, as reheating tends to dry them out even more and losing their original texture and taste.

 Go for a traditional cranberry sauce a week prior, if possible

 Cover the sauce properly and keep it in the fridge.
-Although avoid trying to freeze it, as the rigidness will leave the sauce no good but with only a broken structure.
+Although avoid trying to freeze it, as the rigidness will leave the sauce no good but with only broken structure.
 However if not possible, you can always prepare raw cranberry sauce just a day or a couple in advance.

-Wash and rinse the greens thoroughly, cover them loosely with paper towels, keep them in a plastic bag and keep the bag in the crisper.
-On the other hand, if you prefer a butternut squash, then do it by peeling, seeding, and cubing it.
+Wash and rinse the greens thoroughly, cover them loosely with paper towels, keep in a plastic bag and keep the bag in the crisper.
+On the other hand, if you prefer a butternut squash, then do it by peeling, seeding and cubing it.
 Other options include peeling and cutting carrots, beets and rutabaga, and cauliflower florets.

 Desserts